skius/teng/examples/sprites/wgpurender/NOTES.md

 frame index and then sampling the correct texture location.
 - [ ] Test normal maps!
   - Keep in mind the weirdness with normal maps and the fact that the normal map is in tangent space.
+  - oh!
+WGSL has builtin dpdx/dpdy... could be useful!
 - [ ] Need to add lights!

 # Ideas: